-According to University regulations, no more than 12 credits completed prior to matriculation or in summer sessions at other accredited colleges or universities will be accepted.
+The University allows no more than 12 credits completed prior to matriculation or in summer sessions at other accredited colleges or universities to be counted toward the degree.

 Transfer students are not subject to this restriction.
 They must obtain credit for courses they wish to transfer during their first year at Hopkins.
 University regulations also require a minimum of two years' residence for a Hopkins degree.